How to convert from CO2 to air

 Be careful.
 There can be side effects from these modifications.
 If you go too far, you might run into valve lock or the valve stem might bottom out when the hammer strikes.
 The valve of a CO2 gun is designed for CO2, so there will be limitations on what it can do.

 Below are some pictures of different setups and the parts used.

 Think before acting!

-If you want the features of a PCP (pre-charged pneumatic) airgun but are trying to save money by buying a CO2 airgun, just buy the PCP!
-You'll save money in the long run and will probably be more satisfied.
-If money's an issue, check out the Benjamin Discovery.
-It's very reasonably priced, especially bundled with the hand pump.
+If you want the features of a PCP (pre-charged pneumatic) airgun but are trying to save money by buying a CO2 gun, just buy the PCP rifle!
+You’ll save money in the long run and will probably be more satisfied.
+If money’s an issue, check out the Benjamin Discovery.
+It’s very reasonably priced, especially bundled with the hand pump.

 Here’s an idea of the cost of some tools you probably would end up buying if you get very deep into modifying your airgun.
 You may not need all these tools immediately, but they’ll add up bit-by-bit!

 - $100+ belt/disc sander

 - $200+ floor drill press (used vs new)

 - $??? books